chronicleprotocol/documentation/docs/validators/quickstart.md

 helm install $VALIDATOR_NAME -f /home/chronicle/$VALIDATOR_NAME/generated-values.yaml -n $VALIDATOR_NAME chronicle/validator --version 0.5.1
 ```

+### Prepare values.yaml
-the installer will create `generated-values.yaml` which contains the configuration needed to deploy the helm feed. you can inspect the file, located in the `$HOME/$VALIDATOR_NAME`directory.
+The installer will create `generated-values.yaml` which contains the configuration needed to deploy the helm feed. you can inspect the file, located in the `$HOME/$VALIDATOR_NAME`directory.
 Or you can create your own `values.yaml` file populated with config as show below:

 ```bash
 global: